 Aftercare programs are essential as well to ensure continued support during recovery from substance abuse.

-People in the medical field who are struggling with substance abuse and addiction can see their primary care physician or mental health professional, such as a psychologist or psychiatrist, for help for their problem.
+People in the medical field who are struggling with substance abuse and addiction can see their primary care physician or mental health professionals, such as a psychologist or psychiatrists, for help with their problems.

 Treatment Saves More Than One Life